HISPANIC NATIONAL BAR ASSOCIATION ANNUAL CONVENTION AND CAREER FAIR

 The Hispanic National Bar Association Annual Convention holds an annual convention.
 Job seekers will have time to share their resumes at the Career Fair featuring representations from AmLaw firms, government agencies, and Fortune 500 companies.

-HOUSTON BAR ASSOCIATION DIVERSITY AND INCLUSION (FORMERLY MOILP) COMMITTEE 1L SUMMER CLERKSHIP PROGRAM
+HOUSTON BAR ASSOCIATION DIVERSITY, EQUITY AND INCLUSION COMMITTEE 1L SUMMER CLERKSHIP PROGRAM

 INDIANAPOLIS BAR ASSOCIATION DIVERSITY JOB FAIR